 In some cases, the problem can be traced to a recent driver update released for the network adapter, in which case rolling back the old version may fix the connectivity issue.

-To roll back the previous driver, open Device manager -> expend network adapter -> select Ethernet / Wireless right click on it – properties- > move to driver tab and select Rollback Driver option and follow on screen instruction to revert back current installed driver to previous version.
-Now Restart windows and check problem solved, If not fallow next instruction.
+To roll back the previous driver, open Device manager -> expend network adapter -> select Ethernet / Wireless right-click on it – properties- > move to the driver tab and select Rollback Driver option and follow the on-screen instruction to revert back currently installed driver to the previous version.
+Now Restart windows and check the problem is solved, If not follow the next instruction.

-If after perform above steps and update, Reinstall Network driver still getting network connection issue Then perform following commands to reset the TCP/IP stack and clearing any DNS information on your computer.
+If after performing the above steps and update, Reinstall Network driver still getting network connection issues Then perform the following commands to reset the TCP/IP stack and clearing any DNS information on your computer.

 In the case the troubleshooter can’t fix the connection problem, you should try to

 To reset the TCP/IP stack using Command Prompt, First, click on Start menu search type cmd and right-click on command prompt from search results and select run as administrator.
 Then Following commands one by one and press enter key to execute the command.

 Netsh winsock reset (Reset the TCP Settings)